unaguna/random-obj-generator/sphinx/source/doc.as_command.byfile.rst

     ]

 You may want to discard some of the generated values, for example, if you are using PK with missing some timestamps.
-In the case of CSV output, the output can be made missing by generating None.
+In the case, the output can be made missing by :code:`--discard` or :code:`--regenerate`.
+For example:
-In the following example, some records are missing by randomly converting the generated values to None.

 .. code-block:: python